denbeigh2000/jfsi/README.md

 Storage load is distributed between a number of storage nodes - these need to be rebalanced when changing the number of nodes in a pool.

-(Soon) A number of metadata nodes store information about the blobs, namely the mapping of blob uuid to chunk uuid.
+A number of metadata nodes store information about the blobs, namely the mapping of blob uuid to chunk uuid.
 The metadata nodes are the source of truth for whether a node exists, and the chunk uuid mapping will deterministically map the nodes in the cluster that the chunk/s can be found on.
-This functionality is currently implemented with Redis as the backend.
+Redis and Cassandra implementations are provided.

 (Soon) Configuration is spread by controller nodes that serve JSON over HTTP, which can be marshaled into an `application.StorageConfig` type.